jamesmeyer1/EKSKube2IAM/README.md

 Let's apply a namespace restriction based on the current role.
 By using the flag --namespace-restrictions you can enable a mode in which the roles that pods can assume is restricted by the annotation on the pod's namespace.
 This annotation should be in the form of a json array.

 ## Step 11:
-Create another role with the same S3 permissions and trust relationship as above.
-Change the ARN in s3.yaml and redploy.
-You should see the same results as before.
-We can prevent that role from being used.

-To allow the aws-cli pod specified above to run in the test namespace you should apply the following to your test namespace.
-Remember to replace the ARN with the S3 role created earlier since you know the new one works.
+To allow the aws-cli pod specified above to run in the test namespace you should replace the ARN with the S3 role created earlier.
 This file is called namespace.yaml.

 ```
 apiVersion: v1